isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 <p>A <a href="https://careers.tech.gov.sg/careers/Home" rel="noopener noreferrer nofollow" target="_blank">GovTech career</a> is
 one that’s filled with purpose and meaning.
-Our digital transformation projects underpin Singapore’s efforts to build a Smart Nation, a home where possibilities are powered by infocomm technology and engineering solutions.
+Our digital transformation projects underpin Singapore’s efforts to build a Smart Nation, a home where possibilities are powered by technology and engineering solutions.
 The work you do here will hence better the lives of all Singaporean citizens and residents.</p>
 <h3>Why join GovTech?</h3>
 <p>From a rewarding career to HR policies that value your welfare, here are